Eyring-Miller-Muriithi-capstone/shot-caller-for-ballers/README.md

 ### EDA

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>
-> - From the visualization exploration combined with statistical testing these are the features that were significant for modeling
+From the visualization exploration combined with statistical testing these are the features that were significant for modeling:

       - Location on court (zone and distance)
       - Playtime (how long a player has been on court)
       - Score margin
       - Number of games played
       - Calculated player three point shooting ability (Jem-metric)

 ### Modeling